Overview: Vista 44

 Supportive housing for families in Hopkins

-Vista 44 will be about 50 apartment homes for families.
-Located just blocks from vibrant downtown Hopkins, Vista 44 will allow families to live in a community they love and invest in its prosperity.
-Support services will be tailored to each member of the family and what they need to thrive together.
+Located just blocks from vibrant downtown Hopkins, Minnesota, Vista 44 offers 50 apartment homes for families.
+These homes allow families to live in a community they love and invest in its prosperity.
+Onsite supportive services at Vista 44 are tailored to each family member and what they need to thrive.

 The Essentials